ariespirgel/nscprepr/README.md

 install.packages("nscprepr")

 ```

+Store a data frame containing (at minimum) the columns in the example `df` below and executing the `nsc_prep()` function (substituting your institution's information and desired search type); the column names must be included (in any order) exactly as they are below (case sensitive).
+For more details on the columns (and what they mean) required by the StudentTracker service, please visit <http://www.studentclearinghouse.org/colleges/files/ST_ExcelInstructions.pdf>

 The chunk below creates an example data frame.
 Notice that it is OK to violate some Clearinghouse requirements in your data frame because `nsc_prep()` will eventually resolve the issues (e.g., single digit days can be one (e.g., `3`) or two (e.g., `03`) digits;  you can include the full middle name as opposed to just a single character for the middle initial).